christiancho/perihelion/README.md

 `celestial.js`: this script will house the constructor and values for each of the celestial bodies, both planets and stars, which will inherit from planets.
 All celestials will have mass and a location in space, but stars will also have an energy level.
 These objects will be based on the PhysicsJS' Physics class.

 `ship.js`: this script will include the constructor and values of the `Ship` class, which will include the velocity vector value, health, and energy values.

+## Gameplay Logic

+The `Ship` class will contain `health` and `energy` properties that are displayed on the board.
+Additionally, it will have a `mass` property to properly calculate the gravitational forces between it and the `Star` on each level.
+A level is considered won if the ship's `energy` is back to 100 and its `health` does not hit 0 during its flyby of the `Star`.

+If the `Ship` escapes the `Star`'s gravity by recharging and exiting a fixed orbit, the level will be considered won.
+However, any collision with the `Star` or a `Ship`'s health of 0 will be considered a loss and the level will be reset.
+A win will result in a harder level with randomly generated values in the initial `health` and `energy` of the `Ship` and `mass` of the `Star`.

 ## Implementation Timeline